 A “modern day gold rush”

-by Patricia A. O. Bunye - September 24, 2020
+By: Patricia A. O. Bunye September 24, 2020

 Over the past few months, the price of gold has been going haywire.
 As the coronavirus pandemic changed the world as we knew it in March, the price of gold crashed alongside stocks then quickly regained.
 Thereafter, a frenzy of investment drove up the price to an all-time high.
 On August 4, it shot up to USD2,021/troy ounce for the first time ever before another week of big swings.
 It has also been reported in the Financial Times that governments globally have announced USD20 trillion worth of stimulus to combat the impact of the coronavirus, equivalent to a little over 20% of global gross domestic product.
 According to Bank of America, the impact of the coronavirus and US-China tensions could push the gold price towards USD$3,000/ troy ounce in the next 18 months.